British Agricultural Revolution: Term

-Called “British,” the term implies that the revolution began in Britain.
-The term does not imply that the revolution existed solely in Britain.
-Other countries in Europe, East Asia and North America followed suit in the next two centuries.
+Called "British", the term implies that the revolution began in Britain, not that it existed solely in Britain.
+Other countries in Europe (including France, Prussia (Germany), and Russia), East Asia and North America followed suit in the next two centuries.
 The Second Agricultural Revolution was much like the Neolithic Revolution in that it occurred in many regions across the world in a short span of time.

 The British origins of the revolution is the view shared by the British historians.
 The Dutch historians disagree.
-In the Netherlands between 1500 and 1650, the agricultural output per laborer rose by 80% leading to over 60% decline in manpower engaged in agriculture by 1650.
+In the Netherlands between 1500 and 1650, the agricultural output per labourer rose by 80% leading to over 60% decline in manpower engaged in agriculture by 1650.
 From 1500 to 1750, the Dutch were faster than Britain in reducing the agricultural sector of population.
 The Netherlands were called "school room," or "home" of the modern agricultural revolution.
-Notably, one of the innovations in the British Revolution was the “Dutch” light plow.
+Notably, one of the innovations in the British Revolution was the "Dutch" light plough.
 English landowners and their agents who returned from exile in the Netherlands in the 17th century introduced Dutch methods and techniques.

-The term "revolution" refers only to increase in yields per land and labour.
-There was not anything revolutionary in agricultural technology or methods, only usual innovations.
-Power tillers appeared on fields in the 20th century, synthetic fertilizers in the 19th century, and the light plow was used all around the Mediterranean since antiquity.
-One hypothesis suggests climatic amelioration as the trigger of the revolution.
-This explanation also associates with the Neolithic Revolution.
+The term "revolution" refers to increase in yields per land and labour.
+Innovations in agricultural technology and methods took place gradually rather than an abrupt sweeping alteration.